ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vsphere_resilience_mode/guide.en-gb.md

 ---
-title: Test temporary host loss by enabling resilience mode
+title: Testing temporary host loss by enabling resilience mode
 excerpt: Find out how to test temporary host loss with resilience mode on your OVHcloud Hosted Private Cloud infrastructure
+updated: 2023-11-29
 ---

 ## Objective